-The PHA will consider 30 hours per week as the minimum number of hours needed to qualify for a work activity exemption.
+The PHA will consider 30 20 hours per week as the minimum number of hours needed to qualify for a work activity exemption.

-- Is able to meet requirements of being exempted under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program - This exemption applies to anyone whose characteristics or family situation meet the welfare agency exemption criteria and can be verified.

-• Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program.
+- Is able to meet requirements of being exempted under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program - This exemption applies to anyone whose characteristics or family situation meet the welfare agency exemption criteria and can be verified. - Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program and the supplemental nutrition assistance program (SNAP), and has not been found by the state or other administering entity to be in noncompliance with such program.

-Community Service [24 CFR 960.601(b), Notice PIH 2009-48]
+Community Service [24 CFR 960.601(b), Notice PIH 2015-12]